-Addiction of any kind does not solely cause turmoil to the addicted, it strains all types of relationships–partner, family, friends, colleagues–and can even bring them to an end.
-Instinctively, we want to help those we care about, after all, it is tough to witness someone battling their addiction while hurting themselves and people in the process.
+Maladaptive and Compulsive Behaviors of any kind does not solely cause turmoil to the individual, it strains all types of relationships–partner, family, friends, colleagues–and can even bring them to an end.
+Instinctively, we want to help those we care about, after all, it is tough to witness someone who is hurting themselves and others in the process.
 To do so, we must take on a conscious role so that we can be supportive rather than that of a militant or enabler.

-Addiction is a compulsive disorder that affects the brain and body.
+Compulsive disorders affect the brain and body.
 It is a physical and psychological inability to cease engaging in impulsive behavior.
-Addictions can be to substances; anxiety relieving activities like gambling, shopping or sex or even eating or overworking.
-People suffering from addictions lose a sense of control and have a preoccupation with their addiction, regardless of the negative consequences that can come with it.
-This affects the brain’s reward system and the ability to regulate emotions without the addictive substance or behavior.
-When someone is suffering from any addiction, they are dependent on the activity to manage emotions and cope with life.
-Drug or Alcohol addictions as well as process addictions like alcohol, gambling, sex, shopping or eating often have their roots in trauma.
-Drug and alcohol make up a great portion of addictions as one in seven people age twelve and older have a substance abuse problem.
+There are anxiety relieving activities like gambling, shopping or sex or even eating or overworking that can be compulsive and maladaptive.
+People may lose a sense of control and have a preoccupation with their compulsive behaviors, regardless of the negative consequences that can come with it.
+This affects the brain’s reward system and the ability to regulate emotions.

 How to Show Support

-It takes more than self-discipline to end any type of addiction–an addicted person needs a lot of support.
-However, your loved one may be reluctant to discuss their addiction out of embarrassment or shame.
+It takes more than self-discipline to end any type of maladaptive and compulsive behaviors–our loved one’s need a lot of support.
+However, your loved one may be reluctant to discuss their pain out of embarrassment or shame.
 And they may be worried that getting help can sabotage their employment status, relationships or self image.
 Ultimately they will need to take the step toward wanting change, but there are ways that you can help them get there and be supportive along their journey.

 Talk it Out

-A person suffering from an addiction may not be able to recognize that they have a problem.
-Check in with your loved one to see if they are aware that their behavioral patterns are toxic.
+You can check in with your loved one to see if they are aware that their behavioral patterns are toxic.
 Do it in a way that shows empathy and concern rather than judgment and criticism.
-Give them uninterrupted space to let you know how they feel in the present moment, and about their addiction or plan for recovery.
-After you have actively listened, you can also share how you have been personally affected by their addiction, using compassionate language.
-You will have to establish trust to effectively have vulnerable conversations about addiction.
+Give them uninterrupted space to let you know how they feel in the present moment, and about their plan for change.
+After you have actively listened, you can also share how you have been personally affected by their behaviors, using compassionate language.
+You will have to establish trust to effectively have vulnerable conversations.

 To learn how to get help for addiction in Sherman Oaks, call Trauma and Beyond Center ® at (818) 651-0725.